Article and Comment Frames Shape the Quality of Online Comments: Conclusion

-We provide computational evidence for framing theory \citep{neuman1992common, scheufele1999framing}, which posits that audiences actively interpret and reconstruct media frames rather than passively accepting them.
-We extend this line of work by illustrating that frame reconstruction patterns predict not just \textit{what} audiences say but \textit{how} they engage.

-Beyond theoretical significance in the context of framing theory and mechanisms, our findings are of practical importance for maintaining healthy online discourse.
-We illustrate this potential through a pro-active, frame-aware comment moderation prototype that combines frame classification with health detection to provide constructive reformulation suggestions.
+We provide empirical evidence for framing theory \citep{neuman1992common, scheufele1999framing}: audiences do not passively absorb frames but actively reconstruct them, and these reconstruction patterns predict not just \textit{what} they say but \textit{how} they engage.
+Our findings carry practical value, illustrated through a pro-active, frame-aware moderation prototype using frame classification and health detection to suggest constructive reformulations.